[Recipe 2] LAMB and PINE-NUT SAMBUSEK

 Add butter and spices and stir.
-Cover and cook on a very low heat for about 5 minutes, stirring once.
+Cover and cook over a very low heat for about 5 minutes, stirring once.

 ♦ Reserve half the spiced lamb mixture, about 1½ cups (250g/8 oz) for the Lamb and pine-nut sambusek (Lebanese pastries).

 To the remaining spiced lamb mixture (in fry-pan) add rice, carrot and stock.
 Stir and bring to the boil.
 Turn down heat, cover and simmer for 10 minutes.
 Add spinach and cook, uncovered, for a further 3–5 minutes or until rice is tender and liquid absorbed.
 Stir occasionally.
 Season well with salt and pepper.

 Meanwhile, toast your pine nuts.

 ♦ Reserve half (65g/2¼ oz) of the toasted pine nuts for the Lamb and pine nut sambusek.

 Serve pilaf with pine nuts scattered on top.

 - To save time, the nuts can be toasted, and the spinach chopped, while the rice is cooking.

 - Half a 400g (15 oz) can chickpeas (garbanzo beans) or lentils; drained and rinsed, can be added with the rice for variety.
 Freeze the extra half can (drained and rinsed) in a small plastic container, for up to 3 months.

 - Leftover chopped roast chicken can be added with the spinach, for the ultimate meat fest!